A brief history of the Whitby Regatta

 As well as the boat races there is also a raft race which usually offers much entertainment to spectators and a fun run is also organised.
 Also on offer is live music at the pier bandstand, birds of prey display, a market and craft fair, scrufts dog show, a kit car rally, motor club display, classic car rally and loads of entertainment for children.

-Rounding the event off on the Monday is the grand parade of fancy dress and decorated floats, then in the evening a spectacular fireworks display.
+Rounding the event off on the Monday is the grand parade of fancy dress and decorated floats, followed by a fireworks display in the evening.